 Documentation evidenced that relevant infection control education is provided to all staff as part of their orientation and as part of the ongoing in-service education programme.
 Antimicrobial usage is monitored.
 The type of surveillance undertaken is appropriate to the size and complexity of the organisation.
 Standardised definitions are used for the identification and classification of infection events.
 Results of surveillance are acted upon, evaluated, and reported on.
 The service has robust Covid-19 screening in place for residents, visitors, and staff.
 Pandemic response plans are in place and the service has access to personal protective equipment supplies.
-There has been one Covid-19 outbreak since the previous audit.
+There have been four Covid-19 outbreaks (July 2022, February 2023, November 2023, and December 2023).